prof-rossetti/georgetown-opim-557-201803/projects/retirement-savings-calculator/project.md

 Provide written instructions which explain how to use the tool.

 Use cells and/or input boxes and/or ActiveX Controls to capture user inputs, as appropriate.
 You may draw inspiration from any of these [expample interfaces](example-interfaces.md).
 But beware, some interface elements may be more appropriate than others, and your job is to choose the interface elements that will provide the best user experience.
+If you end up using input boxes, make sure you handle situations where the user clicks "Cancel".

 Regardless of how you choose to capture user inputs, make sure the user sees only properly-formatted values.
 Rates should be formatted with a percent sign (`%`) and dollar amounts should be formatted as USD with a dollar sign (`$`) and two decimal places.